actualbudget/docs/docs/Developers/releasing.md

----
-title: 'How To Cut A Release'
+# How To Cut A Release
----

 In the open-source version of Actual, all updates go through npm.
 There are two libraries: